York Racecourse: Move to the Knavesmire and growth

 The Knavesmire course, as the name suggests, was often very swampy, and in 1776, heavy rains meant that horses had to race for about fifty yards up to their knees in water.
+Racing in the late 18th century also saw scandal, for example when Miss Nightingale (one of the leading mares of the time) had been poisoned and killed just before she was due to race by two pounds of duck-shot found in her stomach; a man named William Turner was charged but was acquitted due to a lack of evidence.